ablawat/notes/systemd-timer-unit-simple-how-to.md

-# How to Mount a Volume in *systemd*
+# How to Create a Timer in *systemd*

-This note describes how to create timer unit that triggers suspend service.
+This note describes how to create a timer unit that triggers system suspend.

 ## Create Timer Unit Configuration File

-Create new file named after service that is going to be triggered under `/etc/systemd/system` directory:
+Create new file named after target that is going to be triggered under `/etc/systemd/system` directory:

     sudo touch /etc/systemd/system/suspend.timer

-> Timer units should be named after the service they triggers.
-Example: the timer for service `suspend` should be configured in a unit file named `suspend.timer`.
+> Timer units should be named after the service or target they triggers.
+Example: the timer for target `suspend` should be configured in a unit file named `suspend.timer`.

 Add content to file `/etc/systemd/system/suspend.timer`:

     [Unit]
-    Description="System Suspend Timer"
+    Description=System Suspend Timer

     [Timer]
     OnCalendar=*-*-* 10:00:00
-    Unit=suspend.service
+    Unit=suspend.target

 ## Apply New Configuration File